yktoo/yktoo.com/content/blog/0315/index.en.md

 Unfortunately the snow wouldn't stay soft for long with that weather.
 The next day it got crusted all over, which made off-piste snowboarding somewhat unpleasant.
 ![](img:4.bp.blogspot.com/-08NNIgK9sKE/WMWIoGubAII/AAAAAAAApk0/-A2VEL8IYIQDlQvF60UckO3eqcjUSwBpACPcB/s1600/20170301_124730.picasaweb.jpg:a "Les Sybelles, La Toussuire.")

 Also that morning has seen a thick fog.
-Below in //Le Corbier// it was swirling in small wreaths.
+Below in {{< fl "Le Corbier" >}} it was swirling in small wreaths.
 ![](img:1.bp.blogspot.com/-qdXiuCazcE4/WMWIoNfnKpI/AAAAAAAApk0/2qTWjXsCKdo9zxRt_UsFYopnnWbk9mvHQCPcB/s1600/20170302_093151.picasaweb.jpg:a "Fog in Les Sybelles.")

 And higher up it got almost opaque.
 Then our storm-boarding lessons came in handy.